cockroachlabs-field/store-demo/loader/README.md

 * `crdb.server` - the ip address or hostname of a CockroachDB node

 ## Import Data via JDBC Batch Insert
-To `generate` data files and immediately `load` them into the database using batch statements you can run the following:
+To `generate` data files and immediately `load` them into the database using batch statements you can run the following.
+This method works very well for testing and loading small data sets.
+For larger data sets, use the `--import` option above.
 ```bash
 java -jar loader-2019.1-BETA.jar --generate --load
 ```